haider-toha/Self-Engineering-Agent-Framework/README.md

-# 🤖 Self-Engineering Agent Framework
+# Self-Engineering Agent Framework

-An autonomous agent that doesn't just use a fixed set of tools, but actively and safely engineers new tools for itself in real-time using Test-Driven Development (TDD) methodology.
+An autonomous agent that doesn't just use a fixed set of tools, but actively and safely engineers new tools for itself in real-time using Test-Driven Development (TDD).

-## 🌟 Overview
+## Overview

-When faced with a user request it cannot fulfill with existing capabilities, this agent enters "synthesis mode" where it:
+When faced with a user request it cannot fulfill with existing capabilities, this agent enters a synthesis mode where it:

 1.  **Defines requirements** for the missing tool
 2.  **Writes unit tests** to ensure correctness (TDD)
 3.  **Implements the code** to pass those tests
 4.  **Verifies in a secure sandbox** (Docker container)
 5.  **Integrates permanently** into its skillset for future use

 The agent becomes more capable over time with every new tool it builds, effectively learning from interactions.

-## 🏗️ Architecture
+## Architecture

 ```
 ┌─────────────────────────────────────────────────────────────┐